Business Rates Relief and Exemptions

 Supporting Small Business Relief

 This relief will help those ratepayers who are losing some or all of their Small Business Rate Relief or Rural Rate Relief as a result of the 2023 revaluation and would otherwise face large increases in their bills.
-The relief is to ensure that the bill increases no more than £600.
+The relief is to ensure that the bill increases no more than £600 per year.

 Charities and Community Amateur Sport Clubs are already entitled to mandatory 80% relief.
 As such they are not eligible for 2023 Supporting Small Business Relief.